'

 interesting-places-in-ipoh

-There are 3 most common ways to transport from Kuala Lumpur to Ipoh which are by train, by bus and by car.
+There are 3 most common ways to get to Ipoh which are by train, by bus, and by car.

-This is the fastest means of transport to go from Kuala Lumpur to Ipoh because it does not have to deal with the traffic, especially during weekends or holidays.
+This is the fastest means of transport because it doesn’t have to contend with traffic, especially on weekends or holidays.
+With the ETS train, you can travel to Ipoh from places like Penang and Kuala Lumpur.

 Travel note: